 As the robusta beans are more powerful in flavour, some people may wish to add it to other blends to create a perceived “strength” and “finish”, which is common in Italian coffee culture.

 Which Types Of Coffee Beans Are The Best?

-Arabica beans are perceived to be the best types of coffee beans because they have a smoother taste with more acidity, less bitterness and a richer flavour.
+Arabica beans are perceived to be the best types of coffee beans because they have a smoother taste with more acidity, less bitterness, and a richer flavor.
 It is preferred for its sweeter taste.

 What are the other types of coffee beans?